Updated: May 25

 Why Have A Professional Pilates Instructor?

-Having a professional Pilates instructor ensures you learn to do the movements properly to avoid getting injured, and means you will get much more out of it.
-The instructor can help correct your movements when necessary, often we just don't realise what we can improve on specifically, or maybe we know what we need to improve but just don't know how.
+Having a professional Pilates instructor ensures you learn to do the Pilates moves properly to avoid getting injured, and means you will get much more out of it.
+The pilates instructor can help correct your movements when necessary, often we just don't realise what we can improve on specifically, or maybe we know what we need to improve but just don't know how.

 A great instructor will ensure you receive all the training and support you need to get the most out of your Pilates.